williantafsilva/BASH-environment-settings/README.md

 		- **${USER}-workingdir/original-files** contains raw data and original files that are USER-specific or that were downloaded by the USER and will not be shared among other members of the project.

 		- **${USER}-workingdir/scripts** contains project-related scripts written by the USER (or cloned from GitHub).
-This directory should be in the personal directory of USER to avoid loss of script files in the event of project discontinuation.
+Scripts that are not linked to the project should be in the personal directory of USER to avoid loss of script files in the event of project discontinuation.

 		- **${USER}-workingdir/scripts/scripts-submitted** contains copies of sbatch scripts submitted by the USER.
 To automatically save a copy of the submitted scripts, the USER needs to write sbatch scripts including the command `cat $0 > <PATH TO SUBMITTED SCRIPTS DIRECTORY>/job${SLURM_JOB_ID}.sh`, changing **\<PATH TO SUBMITTED SCRIPTS DIRECTORY\>** for the full path to this directory.